alterwear/arduino-firmware/README.md

 - display algs: standard, RLE, pattern + repeat.

 ### Plans

 - Android **Step 3**
   - Filter a photo
-  - Send bitmap.
+  - Send bitmap (RLE, or other compression schemes).
   -
 - NFC **Step 2**
   - Pass-thru mode?
   - Otherwise, store bitmap?
-(Molly thinks memory is too small)
+888 bytes of freely-available user-writable memory. **Step 2.1**
   - Rx bitmap?
 - Arduino
-  -
+  - Might not need to change this at all.
+  - Do reconstruction on the Arduino?
 - Eink
   - **Step 1** weird interlacing, bitmap tweaks, dithering algs, etc. Cool effects.
   - Speed up updates, what's the fastest time we can update stuff.
   - Understanding library more (partial update????)
-  -

 ## Long-term wishlist TODO